Career Definition for a Financial Counselor

 Financial counselors work first and foremost with the customers of a financial firm and try to sell debt-relief services to the client.
-They may also work for government or non-profit agencies that are dedicated to helping people reduce debt and manage shaky finances.
+They may also work for the government or non-profit agencies that are dedicated to helping people reduce debt and manage shaky finances.
 While working with a client, financial counselors review the debt and the savings a client has and make proposals on how to create assets and decrease debt.
 In addition to working with families to pay down overwhelming debt, financial counselors teach people how to manage their money effectively and responsibly in order to avoid future financial problems.

 Prospective financial counselors should earn a 2-year associate's degree or a 4-year bachelor's degree in either finance or accounting.
 Companies may require that financial counselors receive certification upon employment, which is easily done through a Certified Personal Finance Counselor (CPFC) program, usually offered by the state the company resides in.

-A strong, detail oriented mindset and good analytical and math skills help financial counselor's determine the best course of action for clients.
+A strong, detail oriented mindset and good analytical and math skills help financial counselors determine the best course of action for clients.
 Financial counselors also must be able to simplify complex concepts when explaining them to customers, which requires excellent communication and interpersonal skills.

-Occupation and Fiscal Outloo
+Occupation and Fiscal Outlook

 For those with an interest in researching companies and stock performances before recommending investments, becoming a financial analyst may be a good career option.
 Financial analysts perform many duties that include evaluating current and past industry data, investigating economic activities, interviewing company officers and creating reports to present to individual and business investors.

 A bachelor's degree in engineering or a business field such as finance, mathematics, statistics or economics is required to enter this profession, but a master's degree may be necessary for more advanced jobs.
 Many analysts may also need to obtain a license, but this is often accomplished after hire.
-According to BLS figures, financial analysts should experience 16% employment growth between 2012 and 2022.
-These analysts earn a median yearly wage of $76,950, as seen in 2012 BLS reports.
+According to BLS figures, financial analysts should experience 11% employment growth between 2016 and 2026.
+These analysts earn a median yearly wage of $85,660, as seen in 2018 BLS reports.